mimuogi/casa-nostra-web/README.md

 # Casa Nostra Blog Project

 Welcome to the **Casa Nostra Blog** project!
-This project provides a powerful and efficient way to create and manage a digital newspaper by transforming Markdown files into beautifully formatted blog posts.
+This project provides a powerful and efficient way to create and manage a digital newspaper by transforming Markdown files into formatted blog posts.
 With our platform, you can effortlessly publish articles and maintain an up-to-date online presence for your newspaper.
+This repo currently hosts the "Llíria Casa Nostra" news.

 ## 📖 Overview